 Changing training sites

-You can remain in the same training site/s for the entirety of the program.
-You need to apply to change training sites or work at an additional training site while undertaking the FSP.
+You may remain at the same training site/s for the duration of your program.
+However, if you wish to change training sites or to work at an additional training site during the FSP, you must submit an application for approval.

-Applications for a change in training site or to work in an additional training site will not be accepted until three months after the commencement of training.
-Requests received within this time frame will be reviewed on a case-by-case basis following the Extenuating and unforeseen circumstances guide.
+Applications to change training sites or to add an additional training site will not be considered until at least three months after the start of your training.
+Any requests submitted within this period will be reviewed on a case-by-case basis, in line with the Extenuating and unforeseen circumstances guide.

 You may apply for a change in training site if:

-• you have an identified career and/or education and training need that can't be met in your current training site, and this has been approved by your ME
+- you have an identified career and/or education and training need that can't be met in your current training site (with approval from your ME)

-• you're unable to maintain employment in an appropriate training site due to changes that make the training site unsuitable for the FSP.
+- you're unable to continue at your training site due to changes that make the training site unsuitable for the FSP.

 If we identify you need to change training sites